python-ellar/ellar/docs/overview/exception_handling.md

 ```

 ## **Override Default Exception Handler**
-We have gone through how to create an exception handler for status code and specific exception type.
+We have seen how to create an exception handler for status codes and specific exception types.
-So, override any exception handler follows the same pattern with a target to exception class
+To override any exception handler, it follows the same pattern and then defines the target to exception type

-for example:
+For example:

 ```python
 # project_name/apps/custom_exceptions.py